KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **Result**

-Substats are distributed evenly except for flat Def for some reason, which is significantly overrepresented.
+Substats are distributed evenly except for flat DEFfor some reason, which is significantly overrepresented.

 ## Uneven Substats Distribution